St Giles-without-Cripplegate

 Photo credit: Charles Gervais

-All of our venues are wheelchair accessible.
-If you do require space for a wheelchair, a companion ticket, or have any other enquiries relating to accessibility, please send us a message.
+If you require space for a wheelchair, a companion ticket, or have any other enquiries relating to accessibility, please send us a message.

 Due to the nature of these buildings, toilet facilities are very limited.
 We advise you to use public facilities in the City of London, such as in the Barbican Centre.
 Thank you for your understanding.